keyxcode/littlelemon-api/README.md

 `/users/me`
 - GET
-    - Anyone with a valid User token
-    - Displays only the current user information
+    - All authenticated users: Displays only the current user information

 `/token/login`
 - POST